Pelican Island National Wildlife Refuge

 Nearby Attractions

-- Sebastian Inlet State Park: Known for excellent fishing, surfing, and swimming opportunities.
+- Sebastian Inlet State Park: Known for excellent fishing, surfing, paddling, and beach access.

-- Environmental Learning Center: A hands-on nature center that educates visitors about the Indian River Lagoon’s ecosystems.
+- Environmental Learning Center: A hands-on nature center focused on the ecosystems of the Indian River Lagoon.

-- Vero Beach: A charming coastal town offering pristine beaches, boutique shopping, and dining options.
+- Vero Beach: A charming coastal destination with beaches, shops, restaurants, and lodging.

 Why Visit Pelican Island National Wildlife Refuge?